inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 </div>
 <br>

-Other Built In Mage Blocks:
+Other types of built In Mage blocks:
 - Sensors - trigger on some event
 - Conditionals
 - Dynamics - can create dynamic children
 - Webhooks

-Other Notable Functionality:
+Other notable functionality:
 - Data Integration
 - Unified Pipeline
 - Multi-user events